mintra-ruensuk/mintra-ruensuk.github.io/publications.md

 [9] Taewan Kim, <b>Mintra Ruensuk</b>, Hwajung Hong.
 2020.
 In Helping a Vulnerable Bot, You Help Yourself: Designing a Social Bot as a Care-Receiver to Promote Mental Health and Reduce Stigma.
 In Proceedings of the 2020 CHI Conference on Human Factors in Computing Systems (CHI'20).
 DOI: <a href="https://doi.org/10.1145/3313831.3376743">https://doi.org/10.1145/3313831.3376743</a>.

-[8] <b>Mintra Ruensuk</b>, Hyunmi Oh, Eunyong Cheon, Hwajung Hong, Ian Oakley.
+[8] <b>Mintra Ruensuk</b>, Hyunmi Oh, Eunyong Cheon, Ian Oakley, and Hwajung Hong.
 2019.
-Detecting Negative Emotions during Social Media Use on Smartphones.
-In ACM Asian CHI Symposium: Emerging HCI Research Collection, to appear.
+Detecting negative emotions during social media use on smartphones.
+In Proceedings of Asian CHI Symposium 2019: Emerging HCI Research Collection (AsianHCI '19).
+Association for Computing Machinery, New York, NY, USA, 73–79.
+DOI:<a href="https://doi.org/10.1145/3309700.3338442">https://doi.org/10.1145/3309700.3338442</a>

 [7] Sanghyun Ma, <b>Mintra Ruensuk</b>, Chajoong Kim.
 2019.
 Design interventions for promoting the mental health of young academics.
 In Proceedings of the Design Society: International Conference on Engineering Design (ICED19).
 DOI: <a href="https://doi.org/10.1017/dsi.2019.95">https://doi.org/10.1017/dsi.2019.95</a>